 Paychecks are issued directly to student employees on a biweekly basis.
 It is your responsibility to see that your hours of employment are properly recorded on time sheets and that they are submitted to your supervisor for timely approval.

-On-campus employment opportunities include work in the University’s food service, athletics, physical plant department, libraries, laboratories, art gallery and studios, and academic and administrative offices.
-Although about one-third of Rochester undergraduate students are employed on campus during the academic year, the Financial Aid Office cannot guarantee that you will be able to arrange a specific type or amount of work.
+On-campus employment opportunities include work in the University’s food service, athletics, facilities and services departments, libraries, laboratories, art gallery and studios, and academic and administrative offices.
+Although about one-third of Rochester undergraduate students are employed on campus during the academic year, the Financial Aid Office and the Student Employment Office cannot guarantee that you will be able to arrange a specific type or amount of work.

 There are two categories of academic year employment:

 A federal program under which students with financial need may be employed either on campus by the College or off campus by a governmental agency or non-profit organization in nonsectarian and nonpartisan activities in the public interest.
 Wages are paid through a combination of funds from the federal government and the University.